GULibrarySandbox/ten-repo/content/02-document.md

 This can be anything from a downloaded function list from SPSS/NVIVO to the code used to create it.

-You could also try to Sync the document automatically to the cloud with your data. (**This needs a link to more information on how to do this**){% endcapture %}{% include card.html header="Intermediate" text=text %}
+You could also try to Sync the document automatically to the cloud with your data. (??This needs a link to more information on how to do this??){% endcapture %}{% include card.html header="Intermediate" text=text %}

 {% capture text %}
 Now that you've got a good head start, it's time to learn about Git Repositories and wikis for documenting.